ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Video:** [`[27:54]`](https://youtu.be/YB8o_5qjNBc?t=1624)

-**Wei Tang**: Finished the merkleization library last week, hopefully, want to extend that into a caching library, but there are still a few missing pieces.
+Finished the merkleization library last week hopefully.
+Want to extend the merkleization library into a caching library.

-We're trying to update to v0.8 spec.
-The issue we had was in the SSZ, a substantial change for us.
-Large refactoring of the codebase.
+Updating to v0.8 spec.
+Large refactoring of codebase required by the SZZ.

 # 3. Research Updates